 If attending rehab is the best choice for you and your addiction, the next decision will be whether you will need to stay at the rehab facility for the duration of your treatment (residential), or will only require regular visits (outpatient).

-Residential rehab programmes offer many benefits that outpatient and other addiction treatment options do not.
+Residential rehab programmes offer many benefits that outpatient treatment and other services do not.

 However, this option is usually reserved for those who truly need it, such as those with severe addictions or those using more harmful substances.

 Some of the benefits of a residential rehab programme include:

 - Full, 24/7 support from highly-trained staff members, medical professionals and therapists.